-The Claimant and Respondent may choose to be supported by a Support Person during the Hearing.
+The Claimant and Respondent may choose to be supported by a Support Person during the Grievance Procedures.
+Parties are entitled to a Support Person throughout every stage of the complaint process.
 The Support Person may be present in a support capacity only, and shall not directly participate or intervene in meetings, the investigation, or other matters related to the College's response under this Policy.
 Parties are limited to one Support Person.
+The College reserves the right to exclude a Support Person who does not abide by these procedures.